MrxPreet/EveryDay-Noobie-Code/README.md

 # EveryDay-Noobie-Code
-In this Repository, you will receive bunch code that is used in a daily high school Courses.
-So I will be adding many code every 2 or 3 days, s
+This repository contains code commonly used in high school courses and will be updated every 2-3 days.
+It is requested that proper credit is given if the code is used in any projects or modifications are made.
+Thank you.
+Preet Patel.